securesign/sigstore-ocp/README.md

 Watch as the stack rolls out.
 You might follow the logs from the fulcio-server deployment in `-n fulcio-system`.

-## Add keycloak user and/or credentials
+#### Add keycloak user and/or credentials

 Check out the [user custom resource](https://github.com/redhat-et/sigstore-rhel/blob/main/helm/scaffold/overlays/keycloak/user.yaml) for how to create a keycloak user.
+For testing, a user `jdoe@redhat.com` with password: `secure` is created.

-You can also add the password into the user.yaml but otherwise you must access the keycloak route and login as the admin user to set the credentials in the keycloak admin console.
+You can access the keycloak route and login as the admin user to set credentials in the keycloak admin console.
 To get the keycloak admin credentials, run `oc extract secret/credential-keycloak -n keycloak-system`.
 This will create an `ADMIN_PASSWORD` file with which to login.

 ## Sign and/or verify artifacts!